ACruz-42/F24_Team1_CapstoneDemo/Project Proposal Draft2.md

 ### Sensors for localization and navigation

-According to the works presented in Modular IEEE Robot, there were two sets sensors used for localization and navigation.
+According to the works presented in Modular IEEE Robot, there were two sets of sensors used for localization and navigation.
 The Grove Ultrasonic Sensor is used for navigation.
 This sensor sends out a high frequency sound pulse, collects the reflected pulse, and calculates the time between the output and input [13].
 The Adafruit LSM6DSOX + LIS3MDL breakout board is used for orientation.
 It can detect changes in linear and angular acceleration and has a magnetometer for detecting the Earth’s magnetic field [14].
 A single orientation sensor is used while an ultrasonic sonic sensor is used on each side of the past robot [12].

+Another solution to navigating the environment is using a Light Detection and Ranging (LiDAR) device.
+LiDAR is commonly used to map out an environment to make it navigable by an autonomous unit.
+LiDAR’s have high resolution at a relatively large distance.
+A LiDAR could be used for getting a map of the game field.
+However, LiDAR has a minimum detection range of 20 cm (7.874 in.).
+When the robot is close to a wall, LiDAR data will have to be filtered out, and a different sensor will need to be used.
+LiDAR placement on the robot will have to be careful, so that it can detect as much as possible in its 360-degree field of view, given our size requirements.
+While LiDAR uses a laser, it is human safe and in the infrared range [20].

 April Tags can be read easiest with a camera.
 An RGB-D camera can read in both color and depth.
 The tags have both color difference and depth difference; however, the depth difference is only 0.4 mm.
 Using the color difference should be easily implemented and the depth can be used to filter noise out of the background.
 The data read in from the camera will have to be carefully analyzed and filtered to be able to read the tag from multiple different directions and angles.